krupagaliya/MediMind-AI-Agent/deploy_guide.md

 ---

 **Remember:** Always test your deployment after creation to ensure it's working correctly.
-Keep your `.env1` file secure and never commit it to version control.
+Keep your `.env` file secure and never commit it to version control.